knpuniversity/blog/symfonycasts.md

 If you look around the site today, you'll probably notice something different.
 KnpUniversity is *now* SymfonyCasts! *And* SymfonyCasts is the official online training system for Symfony.
 This is something we've been planning for awhile and we are *beyond* excited.
-Like, jumping-high-fives-someone-order-a-big-🎂 kind of excited!
+Like, jumping-high-fives-someone-order-a-big-cake kind of excited!
 Woh.

-If you're already a KnpU/SymfonyCasts user: we ❤️ you!
+If you're already a KnpU/SymfonyCasts user: we <3 you!
 And because of that, I want to explain *exactly* what this change means (and doesn't mean).
 Question & answer time!